If you have questions, contact the Student Aid Alberta Service Centre:

 Alberta Award for the Study of Canadian Human Rights and Multiculturalism

-Applicants must be:
+Applicant must be:

-- planning to do research that is within a Canadian context and will ultimately benefit Albertans
+- planning to do research that is within a Canadian context and will ultimately benefit Albertans.

 Note: The scholarship is not open to students pursuing post-graduate studies.

 The selection committee will consider each applicant’s information as provided on the application form, the essay, and curriculum vitae.

 The essay, however, is the most important component of the application and has the greatest impact on the committee’s decision.